Linda Darnell: Career beginnings

 Although originally wanting to become an actress on the stage, Darnell was featured in a Gateway to Hollywood talent search and initially landed a contract at RKO Pictures.
-There was no certainty, though, and she soon returned to Dallas.
+The job had no certainty, though, and she soon returned to Dallas.
 When 20th Century-Fox offered her a part, Darnell wanted to accept, but RKO was unwilling to release her.
-Nevertheless, by age 15 she was signed to a contract at 20th Century-Fox and moved to a small apartment in Hollywood all alone on April 5, 1939.
+Nevertheless, by age 15, she was signed to a contract at 20th Century-Fox and moved to a small apartment in Hollywood, all alone, on April 5, 1939.
 With production beginning in April 1939, she was featured in her first film, Hotel for Women (1939), which had newspapers immediately hailing her as the newest star of Hollywood.
-Loretta Young was originally assigned to play the role, but she demanded a salary which the studio would not give her.
+Loretta Young was originally assigned to play the role, but she demanded a salary that the studio would not give her.
 Darryl F. Zanuck instead cast Darnell "because he felt that the name would advertise her beauty and suggest a Latin quality that matched her coloring."

 Although only 15 at the time, Darnell posed as a 17-year-old and was listed as 19 years old by the studio.
 According to columnist Louella O. Parsons, Darnell was "so young, so immature and so naive in her ideas" and was very loyal to her boss, Darryl F. Zanuck.
 Her true age came out later in 1939, and she became one of the few actresses under the age of 16 to serve as leading ladies in films.
 While working on Hotel for Women, Darnell was cast alongside Henry Fonda and Claudette Colbert in Drums Along the Mohawk (1939) in June 1939.
 She was later replaced because the studio felt her role was not important enough.
 In an interview during production of Hotel for Women, which lasted until June, Darnell admitted that movie making was not what she expected: "I'm learning what really hard work is.
-At home in Dallas I used to sprawl on the lawn and dream about the nice, easy time the screen stars must be having in Hollywood, but the last two months have taught me quite another story."
+At home in Dallas, I used to sprawl on the lawn and dream about the nice, easy time the screen stars must be having in Hollywood, but the last two months have taught me quite another story."